-(i) Local Distributors and Primary Access

-Whilst contemporary traffic calming techniques may not be appropriate on Local Distributor and Primary Access Roads they are permitted if the speed limit is 48 kph (30 mph) or below.
+- (i) Link Road (category 4a) and Secondary Distributor (category 3b).
+Whilst contemporary traffic calming techniques may not be appropriate on Link Road (category 4a) and Secondary Distributor (category 3b) they are permitted if the speed limit is 48 kph (30 mph) or below.
 Careful design will be required to ensure that excessive speeds are not encouraged.
-In particular, consideration should be given to avoiding long straight stretches of road and highway corridors that appear excessively wide.

-(ii) Industrial Estates
+In particular, consideration should be given to avoiding long straight stretches of road and highway corridors that appear excessively wide. - (ii) Industrial Estates

 Traffic calming may be necessary for commercial and industrial estate roads.
-(See Clause 6.3).
+(See Clause 6.5).